quirkelchomp/Yoyo-Bag-Buffed/README.md

 # Yoyo-Bag-Buffed
-Yoyo bag upgrade mod meant for use with increased-difficulty modded Terraria game-types.
+Yoyo bag upgrade mod meant for use with an increased-difficulty, modded Terraria game-type.